premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-50. What is wrong with this request for the list of workers who don't work for Dept. 1?
+50. Debug the below SQL query and predict the output for the list of workers who don't work for Dept. 1?

 ![Medium](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg>)